 There’s a reason why Plimoth Patuxet Museums is one of the most popular field trip destinations in New England!
 History comes alive at Mayflower II, the 17th-Century English Village, and the Wampanoag Homesite.

 Your Field Trip Your Way

 Immersive, interactive, and fun!
-Enhance your visit with a guided tour or customized workshop.
+Enhance your visit with a guided tour, customized workshop, or themed dining experience.
 There's something for everyone!

 Explore Plimoth's main living history exhibits with a Museum Educator and discover the powerful stories of people who actually lived along these shores of change 400 years ago.
 This 2-hour program is best suited to grades 3+ and can be adapted to fit grade, unit, or curricular goals.

 Be a History Detective!
 Teams search for clues and discover how indigenous and colonial communities overcame unique challenges in the past and still shape our communities today.
 This 2-hour program is best suited to grades 3-5.